G. Stanley Hall: Later career (psychology)

 In 1887, Hall founded the American Journal of Psychology, and in 1892 was elected the first president of the American Psychological Association.
 In 1889 he was named the first president of Clark University, a post he filled until 1920.
 During his 31 years as president, Hall remained intellectually active.
 He was instrumental in the development of educational psychology, and attempted to determine the effect adolescence has on education.
 He was also responsible for inviting Sigmund Freud and Carl Jung to visit and deliver a lecture series in 1909 at the Clark University Vicennial Conference on Psychology and Pedagogy.
 Hall promised Freud an honorary degree from Clark University in exchange, and the two shared the same beliefs on sex and adolescence.
 This was Freud's first and only visit to America and the biggest conference held at Clark University.
 It was also the most controversial conference, given that Freud's research was based on theories that Hall's colleagues criticized as non-scientific.

-In 1917, Hall published a book on religious psychology, Jesus the Christ in the Light of Psychology.
-The book was written in two volumes to define Jesus Christ in psychological terms.
-Hall thoroughly discussed all that is written about Christ, and the probable mental processes of Christ and all of those who believed in him and wrote about him.
-He analyzes the myths, the magic, etc., built up about the name and life of Christ.
-He dissects the parables and discusses the miracles, the death and the resurrection of Jesus.
-He endeavors to reduce all possible expressions or trends which he finds in Jesus and his followers to their genetic origins, and with that aid in comparative psychology, especially the knowledge of anthropology and childhood tendencies, he points out here and there certain universal trends which are at the bottom of it all.
+In 1917, Hall published a book on religious psychology, Jesus the Christ in the Light of Psychology, in which he sought to identify universal psychological trends in the Gospels.
 This was his least successful work.
 In 1922, at the age of 78, he published the book Senescence, a book on aging.

 Group photo (1909) at Clark University.
 Front row: Sigmund Freud, Granville Stanley Hall, C. G. Jung; back row: Abraham A. Brill, Ernest Jones, Sándor Ferenczi.